pickledish/pickledish.github.io/_drafts/2021-03-13-outsourcing.md

 And, what a happy coincidence, really!
 As long as Joe is never directly faced with the full end-to-end impact of his buying a [diamond ring for his wife](https://www.miadonna.com/blogs/news/blood-diamonds-in-2020-what-most-jewelers-dont-want-you-to-know), well, then everyone comes out better off -- De Beers makes a few extra percent on the stone by "virtue" of skirting first-world labor laws, and Joe (kept in the dark about all this, of course) gets to marvel at the convenience of being able to pick up such a beautiful object just a few blocks away from his house, not knowing a single minute of its history.

 The fact that it's so easy to not look behind the curtain, to remain blissfully unaware of what you're really paying for, is _no mere accident_.
-Large corporations, the kind that are big enough to start wondering how they can be shaping the opinion of the American public themselves, have been putting effort into exactly \_\_\_ [for decades](https://www.cbc.ca/documentaries/the-passionate-eye/recycling-was-a-lie-a-big-lie-to-sell-more-plastic-industry-experts-say-1.5735618).
+Large corporations, the kind that are big enough to start wondering how they can be shaping the opinion of the American public themselves, have been putting effort into exactly that [for decades now](https://www.cbc.ca/documentaries/the-passionate-eye/recycling-was-a-lie-a-big-lie-to-sell-more-plastic-industry-experts-say-1.5735618).

 We're now living in a society that not only forces unethical goods and services upon us as often the only (practical) option, but one that also has incentivized lots of well-funded entities to work as hard as they can making sure we don't even know about it.